Hear Bitchin Bajas' new track, “Amorpha”

 Bitchin Bajas are back, with their first new album since 2017’s Bajas Fresh.

 Bitchin Bajas – aka Cooper Crain, Rob Frye and Dan Quinlivan – release Bajascillators on 2xLP and cassette September 2 by Drag City.
-You can hear “Amorpha”, from the album, below.
+You can watch the video for “Amorpha”, from the album, below.

 The band have also announced a run of American dates: